AlexIvanSing/AlexIvanSing/README.md

 ## About Me

-I'm a Computer Technology Engineer specializing in **Data & AI**, currently interning at **DiDi** as a CX Intelligence Intern — building SQL/Spark pipelines and multi-country data architectures.
+I'm a Computer Technology Engineer specializing in **Data & AI**, currently interning at **DiDi** as a CX Intelligence Intern — building SQL pipelines and multi-country data architectures.
 I love working at the intersection of machine learning, automation, statistics and real-world modeling.
 I love videogames, animals and singing 🎮🐾🎤

 - 🔭 Currently working on: **Mental Health Classifier** (NLP/ML) and a **machine learning framework for report automation**
 - 🌱 Currently learning: **Deep Learning, Transformers & NLP**